-When Eddie gained control in the studio by building 5150, he was able to record more with just Alex and Don Landee.
+3) When Eddie gained control in the studio by building 5150, he was able to record more with just Alex and Don Landee.
 One day the three laid down the basic tracks to the song and presented it the following day to Dave, Mike, and Ted.
 Whether the rest of the band truly loved the song or felt somewhat compelled to record it is not known, but soon Dave was writing lyrics for it.

-David wrote the lyrics around a single phrase: “Go ahead and jump.”
+4) David wrote the lyrics around a single phrase: “Go ahead and jump.”
 He came up with the line after watching the news and seeing a man on top of the Arco Tower threatening to commit suicide.
 The vocalist thought that there’s always at least one person in the crowd telling the guy to “Go ahead and jump.”
 Roth says he wrote the lyrics as he was driven around Los Angeles in his Mercury convertible listening to a tape of the instrumental track.

-The ending of the song has a history all its own.
+6) The ending of the song has a history all its own.
 The main riff for Top of the World was written around the ending of “Jump”.
 However, the ending of “Jump” had been heard before, during the 1983 Us Festival, when Eddie played it at the end of “Dance the Night Away“.

-Jump spent 4 solid weeks at #1 on the charts.
-The single was certified gold on 04/03/84.
+7) Jump spent 5 solid weeks at #1 on the charts, beginning February 25th, 1984.
+The single was certified gold on April 3rd, 1984.

-In 2012, PRS for Music, the organization which collects royalties on behalf of 90,000 songwriters and performers, polled its members to find out what the most popular sporting song was in the run up to the Olympics.
+8) In 2012, PRS for Music, the organization which collects royalties on behalf of 90,000 songwriters and performers, polled its members to find out what the most popular sporting song was in the run up to the Olympics.
 “Jump” was the number one most popular sporting song of all time.

 9) This song appeared on the albums 1984, Best of Volume 1, Live: Right Here, Right Now and The Best of Both Worlds.

-The music video for “Jump” (the first from the album 1984) was produced by Robert Lombard and directed by Pete Angelus.
+10) The music video for “Jump” (the first from the album 1984) was produced by Robert Lombard and directed by Pete Angelus.
 It was a straightforward concept, much like many of the hard rock videos of the time.
 It shows the band performing the song at a mock concert.
 It was nominated for three MTV Video Music Awards, and won “Best Stage Performance” for the video.

-It was filmed using 16mm hand-held cameras at The Complex in Santa Monica, CA. Although David Lee Roth claimed the total cost was only $600, the actual cost was much higher.
+11) It was filmed using 16mm hand-held cameras at The Complex in Santa Monica, CA. Although David Lee Roth claimed the total cost was only $600, the actual cost was much higher.

-The audio in the video differed slightly from the album version.
+12) The audio in the video differed slightly from the album version.
 (During the keyboard solo prior to the final refrain, David Lee Roth is heard (and seen) yelling out.
 He did this during the band’s mock performance for the video’s filming, and it is believed that afterwards he overdubbed this yell especially for the video version since it is not present in the song to begin with).
 Sharp-eyed viewers will also notice Eddie’s keyboard is quite dusty.